 Using Two SD Card Slots

 If you want to throw in a single memory card and head out shooting, you can.
-But the X-T3 has two SD card slots, and they're not identical, and there are different ways to configure them.
+But the X-T3 has two SD card slots.
+And there are different ways to configure them.

 My rule of thumb is that if a camera has two memory card slots, then I want to fill both of them.
 It's not because the camera won't work with only one slot filled--it will--but there are advantages to using two slots.
 They include having more raw storage space, being able to create backups on separate cards, and being able to separate different types of files (e.g. RAW and JPG or photos and video) onto separate cards as a way to streamline the rest of the workflow.